 Impressive city centre bistro committed to local produce and catering for specific dietary needs with extensive gluten-free and vegan menus.

-- Low point: Glassware a little worn
+- Low point: Overdue a makeover

 With seasoned Scottish chef/owner John Quigley at its helm you can rest assured of enjoyable dining at this established restaurant.
 Ten years on it’s still going strong, testament to the quality of dishes served that everyone knows and loves – a twist on classic home-style Scottish cookery using the best market-fresh ingredients.
 With a modest exterior, it’s surprisingly spacious inside – mixed seating includes booths and a mezzanine to accommodate couples, families or bigger parties.
 Starters of meaty king prawn trio wrapped in crisp tempura batter, or the silky smooth chicken liver parfait with crunchy oatcakes serve to tease palates for what’s to follow.
 Large sea bass fillet with perfectly seasoned crisped skin and velvety flesh beneath surfs high on plump risotto of tomato and crayfish dressed with fresh basil oil and parmesan shavings – it’s big on flavours that marry beautifully.
 Innis & Gunn four-hour braised blade of beef is also cooked to perfection – its rich emollient gravy sheen is a thing of wonder.
 Flavours ensue with every chunky forkful melting on the tongue, complemented by black pudding mash, house pickles and seasonal vegetables.
 Loosen belts for classic puds of crumble and cheesecake.
 Pre-theatre and lunch menus offer good value so book ahead – and specialist dieters can enjoy dedicated menus.